RavikantShinde05/Learn_Python-/Python_Basics/README.md

-# Top 10 Tasks to Do After Learning Python
+# Top 10 Tasks Linedup after Learning Python:

 Congratulations on learning the basics of Python! 🎉 The next step is to **apply your knowledge to real-world tasks and projects**.